SISG STATISTICAL ANALYSIS MODULE ST1

 About the Instructors

 Sanne Aalbers is a Post-Doctoral Researcher in the Applied Genetics Group at the National Institute of Standards and Technology in Gaithersburg Maryland.
-She obtained her PhD with Bruce Weir at the University of Washington where she was also a Lecturer in Forensic Genetics.
-A native of the Netherlands, Sanne is now expanding her interest in forensics to include statistical issues related to financial crime and fraud.
+She obtained her PhD with Bruce Weir at the University of Washington and is an Adjunct Professor in the Department of Forensic Sciences at the George Washington University.
+Sanne’s research specializes in the analysis of statistical methods for forensic and genetic applications, focusing mainly on forensic DNA sequence data.
 Learn more about Sanne’s work here.

 Michael Coble is Associate Professor in the Center for Human Identification at the University of Texas Health Sciences Center, Fort Worth.
 His main research focus is on issues associated with interpretation of DNA mixtures and the use of software for analyses of complex types of genetic markers such as mtDNA, X and Y STRs.
 Learn more about Mike’s work here.